The next tribal Jewelry & Textiles Fair will be held on the 24th and 25th of September 2022.

-This special Tribal Jewelry and Textiles Fair will be held in the beautiful restored church De Duif, Prinsengracht 756, Amsterdam.
-An inspiration to stylists, interior-decorators and collectors.
+This Tribal Jewelry and Textiles Fair will be held in the beautiful restored church De Duif, Prinsengracht 756, Amsterdam.
+We present a special Fair which will be an inspiration to stylists, interior-decorators and collectors.

 For more information